 Keeping the site clean and disinfected

-Before the UK Goverment instructed that we should be closing, we started to implement some incredible levels of disinfection and cleanliness at Drift Limits, in order to combat the risk of infection and spreading COVID-19.
+Before the UK Goverment instructed that we should be closing for the 1st lockdown, we started to implement some incredible levels of disinfection and cleanliness at Drift Limits, in order to combat the risk of infection and spreading COVID-19.

 Honestly, we would have made even the pickiest microbiologist proud.